Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: A new metric to optimize an index-based product

 In the section, we consider a collection of covers

 where we want to select, from data, the best function $\phi_{\theta}$ from a collection $\mathcal{F},$ using the notations of section \ref{sec:optim}.

 Our first task is to obtain an approximation of which is done in section \ref{sec:approxim}.
-From this approximation, we deduce in section \ref{sec:alternative} an alternative way to determine a approximate the ideal cover, that is the quantity $\tilde{\theta}(s)$ defined by (\ref{eq:theta*}).
+From this approximation, we deduce in section \ref{sec:alternative} an alternative way to determine an estimate of the ideal cover, that is the quantity $\tilde{\theta}(s)$ defined by (\ref{eq:theta*}).
 The benefits of relying on this alternative to the approximation $\hat{\tilde{\theta}}(s)$ defined in (\ref{eq:thetan}) are shown in section \ref{sec:crate} where we study the convergence rates of the different procedures.